jacareh/jacareh/README.md

 I do things that don't exist yet, because I'm a researcher and developer.
 Some of them may seem easy, but I like the challenges of the more difficult ones that involve mechanics, hydraulics, batteries, electronics and software.
 (If it's rewarding enough ($$) I can even make it fly).

-My skills came from the necessary hacking of everyday life, a degree in Computer Engineering and a few years working at the Photonics Department at Unicamp.
+My skills came from the necessary hacking of everyday life, a degree in Computer Engineering and a few years working at the Photonics Department at Unicamp (University of Campinas).

 I've already made a Time Machine embedded in an original 1981 Delorean that is considered the best in my country (Brazil).